richardstartin/richardstartin.github.io/_posts/2019-07-24-vectorised-byte-operations.md

 This might turn out differently if run on a better machine for benchmarking, won't be true for AVX-512 chips, and is betting against any benefits from autovectorisation.

 What about arithmetic shifts?
-These preserve the sign, and make more sense applied to `byte`s without masking than unsigned shifts do.
+These preserve the sign, filling with one whenever the most signifcant bit is set, and zero otherwise, and make more sense applied to `byte`s without masking than unsigned shifts do.
 This straightforward code, now targeted for autovectorisation in JDK13, is almost identical:

 ```java